Roubaix: Landmarks

-Remarkable buildings, old brick factories and warehouses abound in this once renowned city which was esteemed to be a worldwide textile capital in the early years of the 20th century.
-Thus, the city inherited one of the most architectural works in the French history and culture of the 19th century Industrial Revolution and was designated Town of Art and History on 13 December 2000.
-Ever since the Ministry of Culture endowed Roubaix with this label, the city has entered the 21st century by promoting its cultural standing as the inheritance of its industrial and social history.
+Thus, the city got an architectural work in the French history and culture of the 19th century Industrial Revolution and was designated Town of Art and History on 13 December 2000.
+Ever since the Ministry of Culture gave Roubaix the label, the city has entered the 21st century by promoting its cultural standing as the inheritance of its industrial and social history.

 Several profane or sacral buildings of Roubaix are registered as historic monuments.